Swift Nest Box Designs, Location & Swift Calls

-How to make my 2016 ‘shoebox’ swift nest box for deep soffits
+Shoebox swift nest box for deep soffits 2016

 A single sheet of 12mm exterior hardwood ply 1220mm x 606mm is big enough to make two of these small oblong boxes.

-How to make 2015 ‘Zeist’ style single swift nest box for narrow soffits
+Zeist style single swift nest box for narrow soffits 2015

 You’ll also need per box – 2 x 50mm brackets, a handful of 25mm galvanised nails, 3 x 25mm screws and some adhesive.
 I use the adhesive on each section before I nail them together to give it more strength, all except the top section where I use screws, so I can gain access.
-All of these materials cost under £20, making each less than £10 per box.
 Paint or stain the nest box to suit your location.

 I installed three new boxes in April 2015, two facing west and one facing south.
 One of the boxes on the west side was successful and was occupied by a pair of non-breeders in early June.
 The other two boxes remained unoccupied.
 One thing I did notice however, is that the swifts using this box preferred to fly straight in without landing momentarily as they do on my other boxes with downward facing entrances.
-The standard oblong entrance hole (30mm x 65mm) made this manoeuvre rather difficult so I’ve changed it to a D-shaped design (40mm x 65mm) to give them a bit more headroom.
+The standard oblong entrance hole (30mm x 65mm) made this manoeuvre rather difficult so I’ve changed it to a D-shaped design (30-32mm x 65mm) to give them a bit more headroom.
 I’ve also added a gripper ring around the entrance as well, see photos below.